brink182/cfg-loader/Source/README-CFG.txt

 Changelog:
 ----------

+28-04-2011 cfg v68d (bugfix)
+ * Fixed wrong banner sound playing (or hang or crash) when using WBFS and the new GUI menu.
+ * Fixed missing text when a translation was missing (Now english is used if a translation is missing)

+27-04-2011 cfg v68c (bugfix)
+ * Fixed occasional corrupted cover in coverflow modes

 24-04-2011 cfg v68 (release)
  * Fixed "press any button" after cover download
  * Fixed gamercard option in gui menu